 Smaller cities in Peru that I recommend going to would be Paracas, Ica, Mancora, and Puno.
 Paracas is right on the Pacific Coastline of Peru, and offer a cool wildlife experience by going to the Islas Ballestas where you can see penguins, sea lions, and other animals.
 While the city of Ica itself is not particularly exciting, it is your entryway to the stunning desert oasis of Huacachina where you can go sand-boarding and dune buggying.
 It is also close to the Nazca Lines, a mysterious set of drawings carved into the ground.
 These carvings are so massive you can only see the full extent of their size from the air.
 Mancora is a small but exciting beach party town in Northern Peru where you can relax for a few days before the inevitable treks that will follow shortly.
 Puno is where the floating islands are, a unique experience that lets you experience one of the world’s most unique cultures firsthand.

 Peru is unlike any other country in South America, or the world for that matter.
 I hope this guide helped even a little bit.
-If you need even more excitement for your Peru trip, check out my post on why should just book that flight to Peru right now.
+If you need even more excitement for your Peru trip, check out my post on why you should just book that flight to Peru right now.